Qomaa/solar/README.md

 # Self hosted web service for sun600g3
 Fetches output power from sun600g3-eu-230.
 Stores output in a MariaDB.
 Provides stored data over a web server.

+May also work with other deye microinverters (not tested).

 Self hosted: No cloud or app required

 ## Requirements